jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 |**captions.windowOpacity**|Number|Alpha percentage of the background of the entire captions area|0|

-See [Styling Captions for FCC Compliance](/customer/portal/articles/1482067-styling-captions-for-fcc-compliance) for more information.
+See [Styling Captions for FCC Compliance](https://support.jwplayer.com/customer/portal/articles/1482067-styling-captions-for-fcc-compliance) for more information.

 <a name="rtmp"></a>

 * * *

 ## RTMP

 This options block controls the **specific** functions of the RTMP streaming protocol.
 These settings do not apply to HLS or DASH.

+####Note: RTMP *requires* the installation of [Adobe Flash](https://get.adobe.com/flashplayer/) and will not work on mobile devices

 |Config|Type|Description|Default|
 |---|---|---|---|